elegion/ios-Flamingo/README.md

 }
 ```

-Successful server responses will be cached automatically then.
-If you cache a response and receive a network error next time, both cached response and the error wil be received in `sendRequest` completion closure.
+Successful server responses will be cached automatically.
+If you cache a response and receive a network error next time, both the cached response and the error wil be received in `sendRequest` completion closure.

 ### Request mocks